JonasHarnau/apc/README.md

 ## Latest changes

 Version 0.2.0 is a complete rething of the package.
 It introduces the ``Model`` Class as the primary object of interest.
-Currently, this comes with limited functionality which will be expanded quickly to the functionality of the last version 0.1.0.
+This has now been expanded to match the functionality of the last version 0.1.0.
+As such, 0.2.0 is unfortunately **not** downward compatible!

 ## Usage